moshahmed/blowfish-zip-unzip/README.md

 blowfish-zip-unzip
 ==================

-zip and unzip with blowfish encryption
+zip and unzip with blowfish encryption.

-Compiles with visual studio 2008.
+Compiles with visual studio 2008, VC6, GCC mingw 4.8.1.

-Tested binaries on win32x86
+Tested binaries on win32x86, and zip files are compatible between different compilers.

 New option --blowfish to enable stronger encryption method.
 Output zip files can contain mix of old and new encrypted files,